robomustib/BridgingParticipationGapswithRobotics/README.md

 ### Table S8.
 Group comparisons in overall satisfaction

 Independent-samples t-tests on the five-item overall satisfaction scale; * p < .05.
 The special-educational-needs comparison is examined further in Table S9 and in the robustness analyses reported in the manuscript.
+The STEM-interest row is not part of the script's group-comparison module and is reproduced from the manuscript.

 | Characteristic | Group 1 | Group 2 | t | p | d |
 |---|---|---|---|---|---|